Jupiter in Gemini - June 11, 2012 to June 25, 2013

 The day before she died, she found my Grandpa's wedding band in her apartment and put it on her finger.

 She visited some of her friends and called all her children just to check in.
 She wanted someone to pick some rhubarb for her at the farm.

 This is a lady, a Pluto in Cancer lady, who lived through the Great Depression as part of a working class farm family.
 Her mother died young after giving birth to seven children, and my Grandma had to leave her home and family as a teenager to "work out" as domestic and farm help in other households.

-The suffering and devastation people experienced during the Great Depression never completely left her, as it hasn't left most of that generation.
+The suffering and devastation people experienced during the Great Depression and World War II never completely left her, as it hasn't left most of that generation.
 Many Pluto in Cancers are leaving Earth now, and as an anchoring generation is released, the rapid energetic changes we are experiencing increase exponentially.

 The last series of Uranus-Pluto squares occurred during that 1930s Great Depression.
 She passed just before the first of the seven Uranus in Aries - Pluto in Capricorn squares on June 24.
 She didn't need to do that one twice.